ParadiseSS13/Paradise/code/modules/buildmode/README.md

 		Choose a path to spawn.

-	+ *Alt+Left click a turf, object, or mob*:

-		Select the type of the object clicked.

 	+ *Left click a location* (requires chosen path):

 		Place an instance of the chosen path at the location.